brickatyourfeet/jewell-practice/typing.md

 Being proficient in typing is incredibly important yet often overlooked.
 Being able to type faster means adding features and fixing bugs faster.
 The **Typing Speed Test** is a traditional typing test that measures your typing speed of common English words which are often used as variable and function names in web development.

-In this chapter, your objective is to demonstrate competency with quickly typing common English words.
-To complete this objective, please open up the Typing Speed Test in Chrome and complete the self-assessment at the end of this chapter.
+In this lesson, your objective is to demonstrate competency with quickly typing common English words.
+To complete this objective, please open up the Typing Speed Test in Chrome and complete the self-assessment at the end of this lesson.

 [Typing Speed Test][typing_speed_test]